 Changing your engine oil and filter at appropriate intervals helps maintain your vehicle.
 Clean oil lubricates your engine, and is necessary to help protect your engine, and ensure its proper function.
 Without this periodic service, the resulting metal-on-metal contact could cause severe damage.

-Your Lincoln’s keys can do much more than unlock your doors and start your engine.
-They’re also equipped with a variety of advanced safety and time-saving features.
+Lincoln keys do much more than unlock doors and start engines.
+They’re also equipped with a variety of advanced time-saving features.
 From the peace of mind offered by setting responsible driving limits to the convenience of remote keyless entry, this guide details how to make the most of your keys’ amenities.

 Your vehicle’s power steering system helps make turning the steering wheel easy.
 And that helps make low-speed maneuvers like parallel parking easier.

 Many newer vehicles are equipped with Electronic Power Assist Steering (EPAS) and do not use power steering fluid.
 But some older vehicles require power steering fluid to help keep this system running smoothly.
 Owners of these types of vehicles should check the fluid level every month.